-It’s time to learn about it.
 A job interview can be a crucial turning point in your career.
-Professional interview coaching is a modest investment, costing about as much as a mid-priced business suit, that can shorten your job search and help you land your dream job.
+Professional interview coaching is a modest investment, costing about as much as a business suit, that can shorten your job search and help you land your dream job.
+Being able to talk convincingly and confidently about your skills will benefit you throughout your career.

 What is interview coaching?